 The services and supplies expenditures for the year to date were lower than expected and but in line with historical patterns.
+Majority of savings are in the categories of consulting services, legal services and chemicals.

 Property Taxes and Debt Payments